-&lt;sup>4 NYSE Arca, NYSE National, NYSE American LLC and NYSE Chicago, Inc. are national securities exchanges that are affiliates of the Exchange (collectively, the "Affiliate SROs").
-The wireless connectivity services described in this filing do not transport the market data of NYSE American LLC and NYSE Chicago, Inc. The Exchange filed a proposed rule change that would establish the Wireless Fee Schedule.
-See SR-NYSE-2020-05 (January 30, 2020).
+&lt;sup>4 The NYSE, NYSE Arca, NYSE National, and NYSE Chicago, Inc. are national securities exchanges that are affiliates of the Exchange (collectively, the "Affiliate SROs").
+The wireless connectivity services described in this filing do not transport the market data of the Exchange or NYSE Chicago, Inc. The Exchange filed a proposed rule change that would establish the Wireless Fee Schedule.
+See SR-NYSEAmer-2020-05 (January 30, 2020).
 Should such filing be approved before the present filing, the changes to the Wireless Fee Schedule proposed herein would appear at the end of the Wireless Fee Schedule, after the text proposed in the January, 2020 filing.
 In such case, the Exchange will amend the present filing if required.

-&lt;sup>5 In the Carteret and Secaucus Third Party Data Centers, a market participant may use a Wireless Market Data Connection to connect to the NYSE Integrated Feed data feed, the NYSE Arca Integrated Feed data feed, and the NYSE National Integrated Feed data feed.
-In the Markham, Canada Third Party Data Center, a market participant may use a Wireless Market Data Connection to connect to the NYSE BBO and Trades data feeds and the NYSE Arca BBO and Trades data feeds.
+&lt;sup>5 In the Carteret and Secaucus Third Party Data Centers, a market participant may use a Wireless Market Data Connection to connect to the NYSE

-$^6$ See 15 U.S.C.
+$^6\,See$ 15 U.S.C.
 78c(a)(27) (defining the term "rules of an exchange").